tinmaunghtay/devops_assignment/README.md

 ### Section-4: Monitoring Techniques

+#### Section 1
 Default metrics such as requests can be used to display number of viewer requests coming to front-end website.
 If required, additional metrics such as Origin latency, error rates can be enabled to monitor total time spent when cloudfront receiving a request(s), number of error (for example: 401, 403, 502, etc).

+#### Section 2
+We can have cloudwatch agent installed on on-premises server as mentioned in https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-premise.html.

+Once installed and configured, metrics will be sent to cloudwatch by agents.